 - Profit at completion %

 Revenue Recognition in Fixed Price projects

 The Fixed Price budget type gives you the ability to recognize the monetary gains for each of the past months in the project, through revenue recognition.
 Revenue recognition is a fundamental component of accrual accounting, which is automatically calculated for you by Forecast.
 See Understanding and using revenue recognition, to read more about how it works.

 Fixed Price Projects are provided with an additional Task Report, visible within your Project Budget.
 This report provides a full overview of your tasks and how revenue is recognized for each.
 In particular you can analyze:

 - Status: the current status of the task.

 - Progress: the progress of the task in percentage (%).

-- Actual revenue recognised to date: The amount of revenue you have recognised to this point.
+- Actual revenue recognized to date: The amount of revenue you have recognized to this point.

-- Forecast revenue to be recognised: The remaining amount of revenue forecast to be recognised against the task
+- Forecast revenue to be recognized : The remaining amount of revenue forecast to be recognized against the task

 - Total revenue recognition at completion: How much revenue is projected to be recognized at the end of the project for this task.